Keavon/Thesis/src/paper/thesis.md

 Figure 22: Slicer node rendering vertical cross-sections of an upward-slanted blob shape, showing how the increase then decrease in pen pressure rides the slant up then back down by the end as pressure subsides to 0 (black).
 </div>

-One example of a common use for the Slicer is to define the way that a brush tapers with an increase in stylus pressure or tilt angles.
-A more involved example of this concept in Figure 23 approximates the brush pressure contour part of a semi-diluted ink brush.
+One example of a common use for the Slicer is to define the way that a brush tapers with an increase in stylus pressure or tilt angle.
+A more involved example of this concept in Figure 23 approximates the brush pressure contour component of a semi-diluted ink brush.

 ![](Node%20Graph%20-%20Ink%20Taper.png)